COVID 19 Close Contact Instructions

 Health History and Immunizations Requirements

 Norfolk State University complies with the code of Virginia (23.1-800,please review at link below) which requires all new and transfer full-time students to provide documentation of health history and immunizations.
+Starting Fall 2022 we transitioned to digital submission of records (no paper forms will be accepted).
+Students who have not submitted health information before their second semester class registration may be unable to register for their classes.

 23.1-800 Health histories and immunizations required; exemptions